I. The Law

 Students are responsible for informing the Deaf and Hard of Hearing Specialist if they are not satisfied with their service provider for whatever reason.
 The Deaf and Hard of Hearing Specialist will work with the service provider and the student to ensure successful communication.

 The student and service provider are responsible for informing the OSD Deaf and Hard of Hearing Specialist of all class cancellations as soon as possible through email, telephone, or a note left in the OSD.
 If the student feels that he/she does not need the Service Provider during mid-terms, he/she must inform the OSD office in advance to cancel service for the mid-term only.
-Service Providers are not assigned during finals week; however, if the student needs a service provider for the final, the student will be required to come to the OSD office and fill out a Request for Service Form (Appendix E), and/or send an email to the Deaf and Hard of Hearing Specialist requesting the service provider to attend class for the final examination.
+Service Providers are not assigned during finals week; however, if the student needs a service provider for the final, the student must contact the DHH Administrative Support Representative or email [email protected].

 All service requests must be made through the OSD office.
 Students and service providers are NOT PERMITTED to arrange their own schedules and assignments.
-All requests, other than quarterly requests for classes, should be submitted on the Request for Service Form (Appendix E).
+All requests, other than quarterly requests for classes, should be submitted to the DHH Administrative Support Representative or emailed to [email protected].

 It is the policy of the University to provide interpreting services or captioning services to students and non students who are deaf or hard of hearing who visit the campus.
 Please contact the OSD for assistance and scheduling interpreting services or captioning services.